About the Repository

 DRI published a Code of Ethics in August 2015, it can accessed at this link.

 Structure of DRI

 The principal governance structure of the DRI is its Board.
 The current DRI Board was appointed in 2017 following a call for nominations that was open to all DRI Members.
 Appointees were ratified by the Executive Committee of the Royal Irish Academy, and serve 3-year terms.

-The principal management mechanism of the DRI is the Core Implementation Team (CIT).
-The CIT is responsible for the day-to-day operational management of the DRI in addition to developing the DRI strategy, coordination, and delivering the project.
+The principal management mechanism of the DRI is the Management Team (MT).
+The MT is responsible for the day-to-day operational management of the DRI in addition to developing the DRI strategy, coordination, and delivering the project.
 The CIT is comprised of the DRI Director (Chair), DRI Principal Investigators and Institutional representatives, with the DRI Programme Manager in RIA providing the secretariat.

 The technical team is responsible for developing and maintaining the overall software architecture for the repository.
 The DRI is an online distributed repository with a modern software design pattern that supports the isolation of the software logic, data architecture and user interfaces, thereby allowing simultaneous parallel development of the system components.
 These include a suite of configurable, bilingual (Irish/English), multi-modal, multi-access, customisable and accessible user interfaces.

 The data is stored in an intelligent, federated and distributed storage service coupled with storage service software to enable access to the infrastructure through the data management layer.
 This fundamental storage layer holds all data objects and associated metadata and is a secure, scalable, resilient, storage infrastructure capable of supporting multiple independent, preservable data layer implementations.